jpkrajewski/e-tutor/README.md

 # Tutoring App: ETutor

 ## Description
 This is a tutoring app that allows tutors to add their students to the system, create lessons, send reminder through email.
 The app has also calendar and tracks payments for the tutor.
-The interactive whiteboard with proivate lessons room is included.
+The interactive whiteboard with private lessons room is included.

 ## Stack
 - Django